Subsector: Active Transportation and Neighborhood Design

 TDM Benefit Locations

 This TDM measure will be beneficial in areas that already have a bike path network, to fill in the gaps and ensure community-level connectivity, but also in areas that currently lack separate, safe bike facilities.
-Marin County jurisdictions have proposed future bikeways in many places, with substantial network improvements in Corte Madera, San Anselmo, and West Marin.
+Marin County jurisdictions have proposed future bikeways in many places.